5 from 4 votes

 Ingredients to make roasted parsnips laid out on a pale background and labelled.

-Adding fresh rosemary provides a woody, citrusy taste to this roast parsnip recipe.
+• Rosemary: Adding fresh rosemary provides a woody, citrusy taste to this roast parsnips recipe.
 Other fresh or dried herbs will also work, including marjoram, tarragon, sage, parsley, and thyme.

-Olive oil helps the parsnips caramelise as they roast, giving them a delicious flavour.
-You can also use butter instead for a richer taste.
+• Olive oil: Olive oil helps the roasted parsnips caramelise, giving them a delicious flavour.
+You can also use Homemade Butter instead for a richer taste.

 See the recipe card for full information on ingredients and quantities.